 Online learners received all the information they needed from your eLearning course.
 However, you still have the opportunity to motivate and inspire online learners after the fact.
 This helps to improve knowledge retention and promotes lifelong learning.
 It also gives you the opportunity to market future eLearning courses that align with their needs and goals.

-Here are 8 tips to engage and inspire online learners after the eLearning course has concluded, therefore turning them into lifelong learners.
+Here are 8 tips to engage and inspire online learners after the eLearning course has concluded:

 1. Offer Follow-Up eLearning Courses